Your employee survey is vital!

 Your first consideration when composing a survey is what you hope to gain from it.
 For example, if you hope to address employee engagement, you need to ensure that it will get to the bottom of what drives levels of high engagement in your organisation.
 This may sound simple but it is easy to get it wrong.
 Consider the different business areas within your organisation.
 Will the survey relate effectively to each of them?
 Have you taken into account that each division will most likely have different issues and areas of good performance?

-You also need to ensure that you can identify areas of best practice within your organisation that others could learn from – will your feedback give you this level of insight?
+You also need to ensure that you can identify areas of best practice within your organisation that others could learn from.
+Will your feedback give you this level of insight?

 2. Who will conduct the survey?

-Unaware of and unaffected by internal politics, an external consultant is much better placed to provide an entirely independent and objective investigation and assessment of survey data.
+Unaware of and unaffected by internal politics, an external consultant is much better placed to provide an entirely independent and objective investigation and assessment of employee survey data.
 Employees are also more likely to be candid with an external consultant than they would be to someone who works within the same organisation.

 An external consultant can also prove more cost effective than using your own staff.
-No profitable business has spare staff sitting around waiting for something to do, so all of your employees will be engaged elsewhere.
+No profitable business has spare staff sitting around waiting for something to do.
+So all of your employees will be engaged elsewhere.
 An external consultant will help you by allowing your staff to continue to operate your business.

 3. Survey design